illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### Our Contract

 This syllabus is my contract with you as to what I will deliver and what I expect from you.
-If I change the syllabus, I will issue a revised version of the syllabus; the latest version will always be available on Blackboard.
-Revisions to readings and assignments will be communicated via Blackboard and via version control in GitHub
+If I change the syllabus, I will issue a revised version of the syllabus; the latest version will always be available via Canvas.
+Revisions to readings and assignments will be communicated via Canvas and via version control in GitHub

 ### Disabilities